 Roberts and Merrill both recommend choosing an initial property without high-maintenance features such as elaborate landscaping.

-Use Bankrate's mortgage calculator to calculate your monthly mortgage payment.
+Use our mortgage calculator to calculate your monthly mortgage payment.

 An old joke is that the three keys to a successful business are “location, location, location.”